-FLORA MEETS A BEE by Morag Shepherd (2019/20) is the story of eight-year-old Flora has lived in six foster homes since the age of five.
+FLORA MEETS A BEE by Morag Shepherd (2019/20) is the story of eight-year-old Flora, who has lived in six foster homes since the age of five.
 One day Flora meets Bee and their budding friendship changes everything.
 Bee understands Flora no matter what language she speaks or how much she avoids sharing her true feelings.
 Flora sees the kindness just below the surface of Bee’s rough, worker-bee exterior that most people may not take the time to see.
-FYI there are three FLORA MEETS A BEE videos: each cast plus a read-along video to accompany the downloadable picture book we created with the Tour was cut short due to Covid-19.
+FYI there are three FLORA MEETS A BEE videos: both casts plus a read-along video to accompany the downloadable picture book we created with the Tour was cut short due to COVID-19.
 For grades K-3.
 Core Standards in reading, writing, science, social studies, and human development.

 ZOMBIE THOUGHTS by Jenny Kokai & Oliver Kokai-Means (2018/19) is the story of Sam and Pig, avatars in a video game.
 Sam is anxious.
 Pig is punny.
 Will the audience be able to help them make the right choices on their quest to defeat the evil Machine?
 A sometimes touching, sometimes hilarious journey in, around and through anxiety.
 For grades 4-6: Core Standards in drama, mental and emotional health, reading, and writing.

 RIVER.SWAMP.CAVE.MOUNTAIN. by Elaine Jarvik (2017/18) is the story of five-year-old JJ (who has lots of questions) and eight-year-old Izzy (a know-it-all who doesn’t know it all), siblings who have recently lost their grandmother.
 They embark on a funny and touching hero’s journey to try to make sense of loss, grief, death and life.
 For grades K-3.
 Core Standards in drama, mental and emotional health, reading, writing, and social studies.

 THE EDIBLE COMPLEX by Melissa Leilani Larson (2016/17) is a comedy about ten-year-old Anna, who dreams of being a chef.
 She is also becoming aware of how her body is different from others at school.
 So, one day she decides to stop eating, but it’s hard to ignore your Food when it starts talking to you!
 For grades 4-6.
 Core Standards in drama, mental and emotional health, nutrition, and human development.